Paul-Sabin/E-Commerce/README.md

 VS Group E-Commerce Expansion and Data Analysis

+**See PDF file "Tableau Story Export - E-Commerce EDA & Clustering" for a presentation of some of the findings from this project.

 Overview

 VS Group, a U.S. company, is working on expanding its e-commerce business domestically.
 To support this growth, two main challenges have been identified: